shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-viewability.md

 # Industry Reference -  Introduction to viewability

-## What is viewability and why is it Important?
+## What is viewability and why is it important?

 Marketers buy media to reach "eyeballs" in an effort to create awareness for their brand and influence consumers.
 If a marketer's advertisement